35th Anniversary Conference Recap

 “I watched the generation that was silenced and then I watch a new generation coming up now that is fearless.” …

 AAPIP is proud to announce new and returning board members who have been elected by our membership.
-They are a …
+They are a distinguished group of colleagues and we are honored to have …

-AAPIP is honored and grateful to be among 286 organizations to receive a generous gift from MacKenzie Scott and her …
+AAPIP is honored and grateful to be among 286 organizations to receive a generous gift from MacKenzie Scott and her partner, Dan Jewett.
+It comes at a most pivotal moment …

 This article was originally published in The Chronicle of Philanthropy on March 26, 2021

 AAPIP is proud to release Seeking to Soar: Foundation Funding for Asian American and Pacific Islander Communities.
-The new AAPIP report …
+The new AAPIP report finds that foundation funding designated for Asian American and Pacific …

 AAPIP’s President and CEO, Pat Eng, is interviewed by Brooke Baldwin on CNN Newsroom.
 Pat shares reflections and insights on the recent murder of 8 people – 6 of whom were Asian women – at three Atlanta-area spas, and offers paths forward from this senseless violence and hate targeting Asian Americans.
 This violence comes at a heightened time during the coronavirus pandemic and astronomical rise in reported hate and violence targeted at the Asian American communities.